 Methodology and Limitations

 For this campaign, we conducted an online survey via Amazon’s Mechanical Turk targeting full-time remote employees.
 We collected responses from 1,001 remote workers asking about their daily sleep habits and job satisfaction.
 To guarantee that participants answered questions seriously, we included an attention-check question throughout the survey and disqualified those who answered it incorrectly.
 Likewise, respondents who entered inconsistent data were rejected from the study.
 Industries with insufficient sample sizes were excluded from industry-related breakdowns.
 Some questions and answers have been bucketed or reworded for clarity.
-We pulled information from the Centers for Disease Control and Prevention’s (CDC) resource for basics about sleep as well as the percentage of U.S. adults not receiving the recommended hours of sleep each night.
+We pulled information from the Centers for Disease Control and Prevention’s (CDC)for basics about sleep as well as the percentage of U.S. adults not receiving the recommended hours of sleep each night.